Leo-Mart/Leo-Mart/README.md

 ## Hi there 👋

-I'm Martin Leo, a newly minted developer from Sweden.
+I'm Martin Leo, a fullstack developer from Sweden.
 I've been working with a few different languages over the last couple of years, such as Javascript/Typescript, Go and Java.
 So far Go is my preferred language.

 ### Here is some stuff I've built: